cvlab-uob/cvlab-uob.github.io/README.md

 ### Step 1.
 Open with GitHub Desktop
 If you want to change the content, please following:
+1. Fork our github Repo.
-1. Open code with GitHub Desktop.
+2. Open code with GitHub Desktop.
 Please use the master branch.
-2. Make any changes to your webpage, commit, and push.
+3. Make any changes to your webpage, commit, and push.
-3. Wait for a few minutes and let the action complete.
+4. Wait for a few minutes and let the action complete.
 You can see the progress in the Actions tab.
 If completed successfully, in addition to the `master` branch, your repository should also autonomously deploy the `gh-pages` branch.
-4. Finally, the website will be updated after finishing the deployment on both `master` and the `gh-pages` branch.
+5. Finally, make a pull requests.
 The webpage will become available at https://cvlab-uob.github.io/.

 ### Step 2.
 Local setup
 If you want to pre-view the website when you edit it on your local computer, please following: